FredHutch/R_Package_Validation_Tutorial/README.md

 Welcome to the R Package Validation Tutorial!

-Based on the R Package Validation Framework White Paper that is in preparation under PHUSE (citation), this tutorial aims to teach the basics of R package development while creating all the necessary documentation to support a validation.
+Based on the [R Package Validation Framework White Paper that is in pubic review under PHUSE](https://lnkd.in/dufTZ2Ra), this tutorial aims to teach the basics of R package development while creating all the necessary documentation to support a validation.
 The training will show how to use the {valtools} package as part of the development process.